NOAA-CO-OPS/NWLON_WebCOOS_Synchronizer/README.md

 ## WebCOOS API Key

-To use the tool, you need a WebCOOS API Key.
+To use the tool with WebCOOS imagery or run the test suite, you need a WebCOOS API Key.
 You can register for one [here](https://webcoos.org/docs/doc/access/)